 PhD students from outside Poland can apply for nine grants for accommodation and travel costs from the PROM programme iled by the Nicolaus Copernicus University.
 The amount of co-financing ranges from 5840 PLN (about 1360 EUR) to 9840 PLN (about 2300 EUR) (depending on the distance from Toruń).
-Applications for co-financing can be submitted on the website of PROM programme http://prom-umk.pl/ from 20 January to
+Applications for co-financing can be submitted on the website of PROM programme http://prom-umk.pl/ from 20 January up to 30 June 2020.

 All participants are obliged to show a poster concerning their doctoral dissertation during the BIT20 conference.

 In order to ensure the best possible quality of teaching, the number of summer school participants is limited to 23 persons.